 Teej: The Women's Fasting Festival

-तीज (Teej) is observed primarily by women and falls on the Tritiya (3rd tithi) of the bright fortnight of Bhadra — known as the Haritalika Teej.
-The central practice is a strict fast observed from the previous day (Dwitiya) through to the Tritiya, followed by ritual bathing, worship of Shiva and Parvati, and the seeking of blessings for a husband's long life.
+तीज (Teej) is observed primarily by women and falls on the Tritiya (3rd tithi) of the bright fortnight of Bhadra, known as Haritalika Teej.
+The previous day is often marked by Dar Khane Din, a festive meal before the fast.
+The central practice is the fast on Tritiya, followed by ritual bathing, worship of Shiva and Parvati, and prayers for marital wellbeing and a husband's long life.
 In traditional practice, the Tritiya tithi must be prevailing at sunrise on the day of the fast; if the Tritiya begins after sunrise, the fast is typically observed on the day the tithi will prevail at the following sunrise.

-Krishna Janmashtami falls on the Ashtami (8th tithi) of the dark fortnight of Bhadra — the night traditionally identified as the birth of Krishna, observed with midnight vigil, singing of devotional songs, and the ritual rocking of a Krishna cradle.
-Shivaratri falls on the Chaturdashi (14th tithi) of the dark fortnight of Magh or Falgun — the "Great Night of Shiva," observed with all-night vigil and fasting.
-Holi (called Fagu Purnima in Nepal) falls on the Purnima (full moon) of Falgun.
+Krishna Janmashtami falls on the Ashtami (8th tithi) of the dark fortnight of Bhadra, the night traditionally identified as the birth of Krishna and observed with midnight vigil, devotional singing, and the ritual rocking of a Krishna cradle.
+Shivaratri falls on the Chaturdashi (14th tithi) of the dark fortnight of Magh or Falgun, the "Great Night of Shiva," observed with all-night vigil and fasting.
+Holi, called Fagu Purnima in Nepal, falls on the Purnima (full moon) of Falgun.
 Each of these is a tithi-specific observance, and each requires panchang consultation each year to determine the precise English calendar date on which the tithi falls.

 Jyotish and the National Festival Calendar

 In Nepal, the relationship between Jyotish and public life is unusually direct: the government formally recognises panchang-derived dates as the basis for national public holidays.
-Each year, the Department of Immigration and relevant government bodies announce the official holiday schedule based on the computed panchang dates for the Bikram Sambat year.
-The Bikram Sambat calendar is Nepal's official civil calendar by law, which means that panchang-based festival timing is embedded in national governance.
+The official holiday list is published for the Bikram Sambat year, and government agencies reproduce those dates for their own schedules.
+The Bikram Sambat calendar is Nepal's official civil calendar, which means that panchang-based festival timing is embedded in national governance.

 This has practical implications for the entire country: schools, government offices, banks, and businesses plan their annual schedules around the panchang-derived festival dates.
 The precise dates of Ghatasthapana, Vijaya Dashami, Lakshmi Puja, Bhai Tika, and Chhath are each computed from the panchang and gazetted as official holidays, sometimes with considerable anticipation.
 Large employers in manufacturing and export industries may plan their production schedules months in advance based on the expected festival closure days.